-SET [m].i Set bit of data memory
+SET [m]. i Set bit of data memory

-Description Bit "i" of the specified data memory is set to 1.
+Description Bit i of the specified data memory is set to 1.

-$Operation \qquad [m].i \leftarrow 1$
+Operation [m].i $\leftarrow$ 1

-SIZ [m] Skip if increment data memory is zero
+SIZ [m] Skip if increment data memory is 0

 Description The contents of the specified data memory are incremented by 1.
-If the result is 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction
+If the result is 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (2 cycles).

-(2 cycles).
 Otherwise proceed with the next instruction (1 cycle).